 Located in downtown Boston, The Paul Revere House is an absolute must-visit, making it one of the best museums in Boston.
 The museum is actually the home that Paul Revere lived in back in the 17th century and has since been turned into a historical site filled with artifacts.

 Inside The Paul Revere House, you can visit rooms set up precisely the way they were a few hundred years ago, along with tons of historical artifacts.
-While the museum is pretty small, it’s fantastic to see an authentic piece of history situated next to more modern Boston buildings.
+While this Boston museum is pretty small, it’s fantastic to see an authentic piece of history situated next to more modern buildings.

 Nichols House Museum